What Is Direct Seeding, and Which Crops Should Be Direct-Sown?

 This helps to incorporate any amendments you may have applied.
 Tilling can also remove or incorporate plant debris from the previous year, destroy weeds, and decrease the number of insects that may have overwintered in the soil.
 Do not till when the soil is wet, as that may promote compaction and damage soil structure.
 On a smaller scale, tilling can be completed with a broadfork.
-The Tilther and the Tillie are electric tools that are helpful for tilling larger areas.
-For quite large areas, a gas-powered tiller or tiller attachment for a compact, garden tractor can provide for efficiency.
+Electric tools can be helpful for tilling larger areas, and for quite large areas, some prefer a gas-powered tiller or tiller attachment for a compact, garden tractor.

 4 • LEVEL & SMOOTH THE BED.